JundiLiu/HIALAB/content/authors/rindi/_index.md

 ---
 # Display name
-title: Abigail Bolt
+title: Rindirisia Wangira

 # Full name (for SEO)
-first_name: Abigail
+first_name: Rindirisia
-last_name: Bolt
+last_name: Wangira

 # Username (this should match the folder name)
 authors:
-  - abbey
+  - rindi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: B.S. in IE -> Collins Aerospace
+role: Undergraduate Research Assistant

 # Organizations/Affiliations
 organizations:
-  - name: B.S.
-IMSE@ISU
+  - name: IMSE@ISU
     url: ''

 # # Short bio (displayed in user profile at end of posts)